 Colorado's prostitution laws cover a wide range of conduct.
 While acts of prostitution are petty offenses, most other prostitution offenses are felonies.
 The harshest penalties apply for offenses involving prostituted children.

 No. Prostitution and related offenses are not legal in Colorado.
 State law prohibits prostitution of and by adults, as well as the prostitution of children.
-Cities and towns may also have their own laws against prostitution.
+Cities and towns may also have laws against prostitution.

 Colorado, like many states, prohibits and penalizes prostitution offenses committed by those who: